 - Your registration fee helps to pay for the necessary permits, infrastructure, staffing, insurance, police, awards, SWAG, supplies, bibs, medals, shirts, and chip timing to produce all marathon-related events.
 Portions of every registration fee is directed to local running groups and other charity partners throughout the year.

 Will I receive a medal if I place in my age group?

-- In addition to finisher medals awarded for each finisher in each race, there will be specific overall, masters, grand masters, and age group awards for all races.
+In addition to finisher medals awarded for each finisher in each race, there will be specific overall, masters, grand masters, great grand masters, and age group awards for all races.

-- The top three finishers for the Half Marathon and the 10 Mile will receive awards in the following categories:
+The top finishers for the Half Marathon and 10-Miler will receive awards in the following categories:

 When is packet pick-up?

 Friday, October 9:

 - Location: TBD

 11:00 AM- 6:00 PM